 5. We want them, but we’re incapable of having them

-The way I see it, if you’re a happy, confident, child-free woman, you have no reason to lash out at parents just for being parents.
-We chose this life (if I’m not mistaken) in large part because we’re very attracted to the absence of child-related stress, so it seems counter-intuitive to put so much negative energy toward thinking about, fuming over, judging, and criticizing people who have children.
+The way I see it, if you’re a happy, confident, child-free woman/person, you have no reason to lash out at parents just for being parents.
+We chose this life (if I’m not mistaken) in large part because we’re very attracted to the absence of child-related stress, so it seems counter-intuitive to put so much negative energy toward thinking about, fuming over, judging, and criticizing people who have children in general.

 So, I’d like to call a truce.